publishing-kit/cache/README.md

 * `tedivm/stash`
 * `symfony/cache`
+* `doctrine/cache`, via the Doctrine bridge in PHP-Cache

 However, the factory classes do not support every driver.
 If your driver of choice is not supported, feel free to submit a pull request for this.

-In theory it should also be easy to add support for other PSR6-compatible caches, such as PHP Cache.
+In theory it should also be easy to add support for other PSR6-compatible caches.
 Again, if you want to see factory classes added for those caches, please submit a pull request.

 ## Install